How to get here

 From the South

-Follow the A1 from Carlisle north.
+From Newcastle, follow the A1 north.
 This will take you directly into the Scottish Borders.
-Follow along further until you reach the turn off signposted ‘ Edinburgh City Bypass (A720 to Perth, Glasgow, Stirling) which will take you into Midlothian.
+Follow along further until you reach the turn-off signposted Edinburgh City Bypass (A720 to Perth, Glasgow, Stirling) which will take you into Midlothian.
+Alternatively, travel along the A696 from Newcastle, then the A68 through Northumberland National Park and into the Scottish Borders at Carter Bar.
+You can follow along the A68 further to reach Pathhead and Dalkeith in Midlothian.

 From Edinburgh Waverley: